-Systems Thinking offers a powerful new perspective, a specialized language, and a set of tools that can be used to address the most stubborn problems in your everyday life and work.
+Systems Thinking offers a powerful perspective, a specialized language, and a set of tools that can be used to address the most stubborn problems in your everyday life and work.
+Systems thinking is a vantage point from which you see a whole, a web of relationships, rather than focusing only on the details of any particular piece.
+Events are seen in the larger context of a pattern that is unfolding over time.
 Systems Thinking is a way of understanding reality that emphasizes the relationships among a system's parts, rather than the parts themselves.
 This approach to learning is project driven with Common Core Standards embedded into the projects.
-Borton will work on the following indicators
+Borton will work on the following indicators: